This Is Not a Love Song

-"This Is Not a Love Song" is a single released by English post-punk band Public Image Ltd in 1983.
+"This Is Not a Love Song" is a single released by the English post-punk band Public Image Ltd in 1983.
 It is the band's biggest commercial hit, peaking at No. 5 on the UK Singles Chart and at No. 3 on the Irish Singles Chart.

 The 12" remixed version of the song is featured on Commercial Zone as "Love Song".
 A re-recorded version of the song is featured on PiL's fourth studio album This Is What You Want...
 This Is What You Get and includes a horn section.